-(i) "DLLCA" means and is limited to the present published Limited Liability Company Act of the State of Delaware as contained in the publication Delaware Laws Affecting Business Entities Annotated (Aspen Publishers, Inc.) (2003).
+(i) "DLLCA" means and is limited to the present published Limited Liability Company Act of the State of Delaware as contained in the publication Delaware Laws Affecting Business Entities Annotated (Aspen Publishers, Inc.) (2003), the applicable provisions of the Delaware constitution and the present published judicial decisions interpreting the Limited Liability Company Act of the State of Delaware.

-- (ii) "internal laws of the State of Utah" means and is limited to the laws of the State of Utah, excluding any principles of conflict of laws or any other provisions of Utah law that might require or permit the application of the law of any state or jurisdiction other than the State of Utah. - (iii) "laws of the State of Utah" or "Utah law" means and is limited to the present published statutes of the State of Utah, the administrative rules and regulations of agencies of the State of Utah as contained in the present published Utah Administrative Code and the present published decisions of the Utah Court of Appeals and the Utah Supreme Court. - (iv) "laws of the State of New York" or "New York law" means and is limited to present published statutes of the State of New York, the administrative rules and regulations of agencies of the State of New York as contained in the present published Official Compilation of Codes, Rules and Regulations of the State of New York, and the present published decisions of the courts of the State of New York that in each instance are normally applicable to transactions of the type contemplated by the Exchange Offer.
+- (ii) "internal laws of the State of Utah" means and is limited to the laws of the State of Utah, excluding any principles of conflict of laws or any other provisions of Utah law that might require or permit the application of the law of any state or jurisdiction other than the State of Utah. - (iii) "laws of the State of Utah" or "Utah law" means and is limited to the present published statutes of the State of Utah, the applicable provisions of the Utah constitution, the administrative rules and regulations of agencies of the State of Utah as contained in the present published Utah Administrative Code and the present published decisions of the Courts of the State of Utah. - (iv) "laws of the State of New York" or "New York law" means and is limited to present published statutes of the State of New York, the applicable provisions of the New York constitution, the administrative rules and regulations of agencies of the State of New York as contained in the present published Official Compilation of Codes, Rules and Regulations of the State of New York, and the present published decisions of the courts of the State of New York that in each instance are normally applicable to transactions of the type contemplated by the Exchange Offer.

-With respect to the Opinions, we have relied solely upon the opinions of (i) Vinson & Elkins L.L.P., Houston, Texas, as special counsel to Huntsman Ethyleneamines Ltd., a Texas limited partnership, Huntsman International Fuels, L.P., a Texas limited partnership, Huntsman Propylene Oxide Ltd., a Texas limited partnership, and Tioxide Group, an unlimited company organized under the laws of England, and (ii) Walkers, as special counsel to Tioxide Americas Inc., a corporation incorporated under the laws of the Cayman Islands, in each case, dated the date hereof, a copy of each of which is being filed as an exhibit to the Registration Statement, as to matters of the laws of the State of Texas, England and the Cayman Islands, respectively, with respect to (x) the Non-Delaware Guarantors being duly incorporated or organized, validly existing and in good standing under the laws of their respective jurisdiction of organization or incorporation, (y) the Non-Delaware Guarantors having the corporate, limited partnership or limited liability company power and authority, as applicable, to execute, deliver and perform their respective obligations under the Indenture (as defined below) and their respective Guarantees, the Indenture and the Guarantees being duly authorized by the

-Non-Delaware Guarantors and (z) the Indenture being duly executed by the Non-Delaware Guarantors, in each case, as set forth in such opinions.
+With respect to the Opinions, we have relied solely upon the opinions of (i) Vinson & Elkins L.L.P., Houston, Texas, as special counsel to Huntsman Ethyleneamines Ltd., a Texas limited partnership, Huntsman International Fuels, L.P., a Texas limited partnership, Huntsman Propylene Oxide Ltd., a Texas limited partnership, and Tioxide Group, an unlimited company organized under the laws of England, and (ii) Walkers, as special counsel to Tioxide Americas Inc., a corporation incorporated under the laws of the Cayman Islands, in each case, dated the date hereof, a copy of each of which is being filed as an exhibit to the Registration Statement, as to matters of the laws of the State of Texas, England and the Cayman Islands, respectively, with respect to (x) the Non-Delaware Guarantors being duly incorporated or organized, validly existing and in good standing under the laws of their respective jurisdiction of organization or incorporation, (y) the Non-Delaware Guarantors having the corporate, limited partnership or limited liability company power and authority, as applicable, to execute, deliver and perform their respective obligations under the Indenture (as defined below) and their respective Guarantees, the Indenture and the Guarantees being duly authorized by the Non-Delaware Guarantors and (z) the Indenture being duly executed by the Non-Delaware Guarantors, in each case, as set forth in such opinions.